pythagorean/file-storage-zome/README.md

 ```

 To run the frontend

-Open a new terminal
+Open a new separate terminal (So the backend stays running in the other one)

-Install the http-server utility (npm install -g http-server)
+Install the http-server utility `npm install -g http-server` (or use another lightweight http-server)

+Then

 ```
 cd ui
 http-server
 ```

+Open your web browser and upload and download some files

 ## Current Status
 File storage zome - There is currently scaffolding.
 It needs coding, validation and testing